ionztorm/interview-prep/pointers/pointers.md

    - When we create a house object in code, either as a local or global variable, this object will be stored somewhere in memory.
      - All memory in the computer has an address, from byte 0 to the top.
      - The house object has 3 integer values; `SquareFeet`, `NumBedrooms`, and `NumBathrooms`.
-     - Integers require 4 bytes of memory, meaning the house object needs 12 bytes in total.
+     - `Integers require 4 bytes of memory`, meaning the `house object needs 12 bytes` in total.
      - The compiler finds a place in memory and puts the object there.
      - Typically, we have no idea where this has been stored.
      - Since we don't know the memory address, how do we share the address with other parts of our code (the people)? - a pointer.